 FatLab does not provide or support third-party billing.
 The party for whom we do the work for, the party from whom we receive our orders from is the financially responsible party.
 We are happy to send a copy of the invoice or bill a credit card of a party that is not named on the invoice.
 However the invoice will remain in the name of our direct client and we consider them responsible for all payments.
 Non-payment may result in termination of service including ongoing support, hosting or even our good nature.
 Like you we work for for money, it’s cold hearted but without we be able to provide the services we do.

 We don’t support third-party billing simply because it puts us in a bad position.
 If the third-party does not pay in a timely fashion then we must cut services to the primary client, which seems a little unfair – and we like to play fair.

 Payment (Invoice & Credit Card)

 For clients that pay by invoice, all invoices are due upon receipt.
-We don’t send second notices until 30 days past original invoice date, again at 60 days and then finally at 90 days.
+We will send reminders.
 Because most of the requests we receive are timely and deadlines are tight, we expect that our clients will also compensate us in a timely manner.

 Past Due Payments and Termination of Services

 It rarely gets this ugly.
 For invoices 30 days old a second notice of the outstanding balance will be sent via email and others at 60 and 90 days.
 At 60 days you will probably get a pleading email and/or phone call.
 However (and this is important), at 60 days we reserve the right to suspend all support services including hosting services.
 Hosted sties can be taken offline and will remain offline until payment is received.
 Honestly, it surprising how quickly this motivates people to get a past due payment in though we wish it never came to this.